-BERT model variants which can perform the fill-mask task are all openly available at Hugging Face (https://huggingface.co/models?pipeline_tag=fill-mask).
-The current research sampled 12 most representative and commonly used BERT models throughout all studies (see online supplemental materials for reasons about model selection).
+BERT model variants that can perform the fill-mask task are all openly available on Hugging Face at https://huggingface.co/mode ls?pipeline\tag=fill-mask.
+The current research sampled 12 most representative and commonly used BERT models throughout all studies (see online Supplemental Materials for reasons about model selection).
 All models were trained on English text corpora (Table 2), including four original "BERT" variants (Devlin et al., 2018), two lite versions "ALBERT" (Lan et al., 2019), two distilled versions "DistilBERT" (Sanh et al., 2019), a robustly optimized variant "RoBERTa" (Liu et al., 2019), a distilled and robustly optimized variant "DistilRoBERTa" (Sanh et al., 2019), and two domain-specific variants "BERTweet" that were trained on Twitter (Nguyen et al., 2020).

-Although the exact demographic characteristics of the text producers were unlikely to be identified (as with other text-analytic methods), it is reasonable to assume that they were primarily English speakers from Anglophone countries (Dillion et al., 2023).
-To empirically support this assumption, a supplemental analysis used the query "I am [MASK]." to discern possible identities of the text producers (see online supplemental materials).
+Although the exact demographic characteristics of the text producers were unlikely to be identified (as with other textanalytic methods), it is reasonable to assume that they were primarily English speakers from Anglophone countries (Dillion et al., 2023).
+To empirically support this assumption, a supplemental analysis used the query "I am [MASK]." to discern possible identities of the text producers (see online Supplemental Materials).
 A convergence of the rank order was found between (1) the relative semantic probabilities of [MASK] words American, British, Canadian, and Australian for the BERT models (48%, 25%, 15%, 12%) and (2) the relative percentages of the population in each of these countries (72%, 14%, 8%, 6%).
 Hence, conclusions drawn from the current BERT model sample can be generalized to the English speakers who produced texts in the corresponding corpora (see Table 2).
-Figure 2 summarizes the inter-rater agreement among the 12 BERT models for each study (see online supplemental materials for 95% confidence intervals of ICCs).
+Figure 2 summarizes the interrater agreement among the 12 BERT models for each study (see online Supplemental Materials for 95% confidence intervals of ICCs).